ibm-cloud-docs/sell/service-metering-integration.md

 #### Daily proration Average
 {: #daily-proration-average}

 Calculate the average usage for each day and average it for the month.
-The average of each day is added up and divided by the number of days currently passed (in Coordinated Universal Time).
+The average of each day is added and divided by the number of days currently passed (in UTC).

 Formula: Summation(daily average) / Number of days passed in the billing period